 This class will cover several ways to make prints, combining drawn marks with found shapes from nature.
 We will dive headfirst into Cyanotype, a photographic process that uses the sun to create lyrical imagery with deep blue pigment.
+We will use elements of collage and photography, including experimentation with pinhole cameras.
 Next, we’ll play with trace monotype, using drawing and stamping to create one of a kind compositions that have unique, smoky-looking incidentals.
 Finally, we’ll engage the press with reductive monotype techniques, using paper and found stencils to produce crisp, graphic imagery.
-Although we will not cover traditional relief, there will be opportunities to create carved stamps in this class.
-These techniques are ideal for artists interested in textile applications.
+Although we will not cover traditional relief, there will be opportunities to create carved stamps for repeat pattern applications and other uses.
+Many of these techniques are ideal for artists interested in textile applications.

 7-10pm Optional (but encouraged!) meet & greet BBQ*

 *if it’s easier for you to drive up late Thursday or early on Friday that’s fine—just notify us so we know when to expect you!

 What is included?

 $300 base price (for campers) includes all materials and meals.